 Being & Thought

-A concept site of essays spanning philosophy, neuroscience, economics, and literature, using art and music to unify ideas into a unique reading experience.
+A site of original essays spanning philosophy, neuroscience, economics, and literature, where art and music tie the ideas together.

 Overview

-Being & Thought began as a personal site for essays and my first foray into web development.
-It has since evolved into a space where writing, design, and learning could evolve together.
-It acts both as an archive of ideas and as a personal workshop for developing skills across philosophy, behavioural science, and creative practice.
+Being & Thought began as a personal essay site and my first foray into web development.
+It has grown into a space where writing, design, and learning develop together, part archive of ideas and part workshop for skills across philosophy, behavioural science, and creative practice.

 Essays